-Who are the top ten adult entertainment companies in the world today?
+Who are the top ten porn companies in the world today?

-Despite the fact that the material they produce is widely available, well marketed and easy to find, most of the companies producing pornography are not that easy to understand when it comes to their ownership and structure.
+Despite the fact that the material they produce is widely available, well marketed and easy to find, most of the porn companies are not that easy to understand when it comes to their ownership and structure.

 In short, many big names in the porn industry are doing all they can to remain as invisible as possible.

 What is true is that following the breadcrumbs of some of these companies is a tricky business but we think we’ve managed to pull together a list of the top ten list of the most influential, largest and profitable adult entertainment businesses in the world.